July 25, 2012

 (OK, she didn’t use a cuss word, but that’s what I received.)

 So, the woman was right; it was my choice.
-Further, I think it was her
+Further, I think her sense of entitlement irked me a bit.

-sense of entitlement that irked me a bit.
-She told the man who was willing to assist her:
+She told the man willing to assist her:

 “No, she’ll do it.”

-In the end, she hoisted the bag over her head, and it landed directly in the overhead bin with great precision.
+Ultimately, she hoisted the bag over her head, and it landed precisely in the overhead bin.
 We collided on Saturday, and by Tuesday, I was still thinking about the encounter.

 Finally, on Wednesday, I was driven to write about it.

 I’ve seen many able-bodied people acting as if they are disabled; I see disabled people living life as able-bodied people –some physically challenged people even live lives as super-bodied.

-only limited in this life by our thoughts.
-Our thoughts allow us to live life in 1D, 2D, and 3D or travel through the fourth dimension and beyond.
+This phenomenon leads me to believe we are only limited in this life by our thoughts.
+Our thoughts allow us to live in 1D, 2D, and 3D or travel through the fourth dimension and beyond.

 My third collision was a bit more pleasant.
 After flying for three or four days straight, a friend caught up with me, who I hadn’t spoken with for a while.
 After my conversation with this amazing woman, I realized Nothing.
 I mean, “Nothing is as it seems.”

-During our phone visit, she told me a story from her childhood – and how from a child’s perspective, she intuitively knew she was not limited by the boundaries those in her world had set up for her.
-Instead, she chose to live at the limits of her infinite and boundless mind.
+During our phone visit, she told me a story from her childhood about how, from a child’s perspective, she intuitively knew she was not limited by the boundaries those in her world had set for her.

 She said she never left that mindset.